Stock futures point to gains ahead of GDP revision

 Japan’s Nikkei average rose for a fourth day gaining 1 percent.

-In Europe, London’s FTSE opened up 0.4 percent, Germany’s DAX was also gaining 0.4 percent and France’s CAC added 0.3 percent.
+In Europe, London’s FTSE was higher by 0.04 percent, Germany’s DAX was also gaining 0.2 percent and France’s CAC added 0.4 percent.